 - Environmental Protection Agency (Climate Change Indicators in the United States) (Acrobat (PDF) 275kB Aug23 17)

 - Rising Sea Levels (more info)

 - Earth System Research Laboratory (Trends in Atmospheric Carbon Dioxide) (more info)

 Interpret Air Temperature and CO2 Data (20 min)First, display (e.g. a projector) the temperature and CO2 data using the links below.
 For each data set, have students record and analyze the air temperature and CO2 data in the "observed" row of Table 1: The Issue (OWL chart).
 The instructor should guide what data sets students record and analyze in Table 1.
 In the second row of the OWL chart, have students record what they "wondered" regarding both data sets.
 If students do not elicit a possible correlation between the data sets, then it is recommended that the instructor prompt them to do so.

 - Environmental Protection Agency: Climate Change Indicators in the United States (Acrobat (PDF) 275kB Aug23 17): Use figures 1, 2, and 3.

 - Earth System Research Laboratory: Trends in Atmospheric Carbon Dioxide (more info) : Examine all tabs.

 Watch the Video: Rising Sea Levels (20 min)

-Next, have students watch Rising Sea Levels from the NBC Learn series Changing Planet.
+Next, have students watch Rising Sea Levels (more info) from the NBC Learn series Changing Planet.
 This engaging and dramatic 6-minute video highlights the effects of climate change on coastal communities.
 As students watch the video, have them record what they "observed" and "wondered" in the first column of Table 1: The Issue (OWL chart).
 Then, discuss their responses with the class.